acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 <method>

 - [ ]   describes the environment in which the simulation took place
+- [ ]   describes if the partcipants complete/take part in the task alone or in group(s)
 - [ ]   describes the events, activities, tasks, or objects comprising the simulations
 - [ ]   describes the qualitative coding procedures